-In early October, after a tour of several countries in Asia including Singapore, China and Japan, Mr. Henry H. McVey, Chief Investment Officer of KKR, said that the current investment attraction advantage of the Asia region is no longer cheap labor but industrial services including logistics, waste management and data centers.
+In early October, following a tour of several Asian countries including Singapore, China, and Japan, Henry H. McVey, Chief Investment Officer of KKR, stated that Asia's current investment attraction advantage is no longer cheap labor, but rather industrial services including logistics, waste management, and data centers.

 Employees at a warehouse of Cainiao, Alibaba's logistics unit, in Jiangsu, China.

-According to KKR's report, in the past two years, about 20% of the company's investments were in the Asian region.
-KKR believes that investment efforts in infrastructure and logistics in the Asian region can accelerate, even increase significantly in key markets such as India, China, Indonesia, the Philippines, Vietnam and Japan.
+According to a KKR report, approximately 20% of the company's investments have been in Asia over the past two years.
+KKR believes that investment efforts in infrastructure and logistics in Asia could accelerate, and even increase significantly in key markets such as India, China, Indonesia, the Philippines, Vietnam, and Japan.

 Japan

-After decades of slow growth, Japan has recently become a hot spot for international investors, especially as foreign investment shifts away from the Chinese market.
+After several decades of slow growth, Japan has recently become a hot spot attracting international investors, especially in the context of foreign investment shifting away from the Chinese market.

-Japan saw a high-profile investment deal in early 2022 when KKR acquired a Mitsubishi-backed real estate management company for $2 billion.
-In March, KKR announced that it had completed the acquisition of Hitachi Transport System, a logistics company focused on supply chains and now renamed Logisteed.
-Meanwhile, KKR made its first hotel investment in Japan by acquiring the luxury Hyatt Regency Tokyo from Odakyu Electric Railway Company as part of a deal with leading real estate private equity firm Gaw Capital Partners.
+In early 2022, Japan witnessed a major investment deal when KKR acquired a Mitsubishi-backed real estate management company for $2 billion.
+In March, KKR announced the completion of its acquisition of Hitachi Transport System, a logistics company primarily serving supply chains, now renamed Logisteed.
+Around the same time, KKR launched its first hotel investment in Japan by acquiring the luxury Hyatt Regency Tokyo hotel from Odakyu Electric Railway Company, as part of a deal with leading real estate private equity firm Gaw Capital Partners.

 Last April, American billionaire Warren Buffett visited Japan to announce additional investments in major companies in the country.

-In an interview with CNBC on October 5, Mr. Henry H. McVey said that the Japanese market is witnessing large investments in the fields of automation and industrialization.
-This was clearly shown in the speech in September by Japanese Prime Minister Fumio Kishida in New York (USA) when he mentioned that Japan's domestic investment will break a record of more than 100 trillion yen (673.58 billion USD) in 2023.
-Mr. McVey expects the increased investment capital to help Japan escape deflation.
+In an interview with CNBC on October 5th, Henry H. McVey stated that the Japanese market is witnessing significant investments in automation and industrialization.
+This was clearly demonstrated in Japanese Prime Minister Fumio Kishida's speech in New York in September, where he mentioned that Japan's domestic investment would break records, exceeding 100 trillion yen (US$673.58 billion) in 2023.
+McVey expects this increased investment to help Japan escape deflation.

 In addition, another trend that is also growing in Japan is corporate reform to promote shareholder returns.